Qiskit/qiskit/crates/circuit/README.md

 a uuid and a name to uniquely identify it.
 The parameter table maps the `Parameter` objects to the `CircuitInstruction` in the `CircuitData` that are using them.
 The `Parameter` comprised of 3 `HashMaps` internally that map the uuid (as `u128`, which is accesible in Python by using `uuid.int`) to the `ParameterEntry`, the `name` to the uuid, and the uuid to the PyObject for the actual `Parameter`.

 The `ParameterEntry` is just a `HashSet` of 2-tuples with usize elements.
-The two usizes represent the instruction index in the `CircuitData` and the index of the for the `CircuitInstruction.params` field of a give instruction where the given `Parameter` is used in the circuit.
+The two usizes represent the instruction index in the `CircuitData` and the index of the `CircuitInstruction.params` field of a give instruction where the given `Parameter` is used in the circuit.
 If the instruction index is `usize::MAX` that points to the global phase property of the circuit instead of a `CircuitInstruction`.